 Lansinoh Moms' Club

 Getting ready for baby can be overwhelming.
-Some moms-to-be want to jump right into the nursery planning while others want extra time to think about it, especially if they are going to be planning their nursery design around their baby’s gender.
+Some moms-to-be want to jump right into planning a nursery while others want extra time to think about it, especially if they are going to be planning their nursery design around their baby’s gender.

-Regardless of what works best for you and your family, here are some practical ideas to consider when planning baby’s nursery.
+Regardless of what works best for you and your family, here are some practical ideas to consider when planning a nursery for baby.